-Moog Music Inc are in possession one of the most powerful and recognizable brands in pro audio and synthesis.
-They're also one of the most respected, for their decades of work in creating instruments and sounds that have saturated popular and underground music since the 60s.
-Thanks to my 8-month efforts to getting an interview with the company, I was able to do a Q&A with Cyril Lance, who was very generous in his sharing of information on what his job is at Moog, and what the company is up to.
+Moog Music Inc are in possession one of the most powerful and recognizable brands in pro audio and synthesis, respected for their decades of work in creating instruments that have been used in both popular and underground music since the 60s.
+Thanks to my eight month efforts in getting an interview with the company, I was able to do a Q&A with Cyril Lance, who was very generous in his sharing of information on his job at Moog, and what the company is up to.

-I have been a professional musician from the mid-80’s and have played music since I was a little kid.
-I have been fortunate to be able to play in a large variety of situations and styles of music as well as touring, working in recording studios both as a musician and engineer/producer.
-All this experience, I think, has given me a broad view of the world in which musicians operate and the many different ways that musicians have to approach their craft, the technologies they incorporate into their craft, and the crazy business within which we all operate which is a unique world unto itself.
+I’ve been a professional musician since the mid-80’s and played music since I was a little kid.
+I’ve been fortunate to play in a large variety of styles of music, as well as touring and working in recording studios, both as a musician and engineer/producer.
+All this experience, I think, has given me a broad view of the world in which musicians operate and the many different ways that musicians have to approach their craft and the technologies they use.

 My technical “training” is a bit non-traditional.
-I received an Engineering and Applied Physics degree from Cornell University and subsequently worked in the field of Atmospheric Physics for 20 years helping design predominantly low-light level optical imagers to study the aurora.
+I received an Engineering and Applied Physics degree from Cornell University and subsequently worked in the field of Atmospheric Physics for 20 years, helping to design predominantly low-light level optical imagers to study the aurora.

-I won’t claim that I was a “perfect fit” when Bob Moog asked me to help after finding out he was ill, but I found that the fundamental skills I’ve learned along the way have helped more than I expected.
-Most importantly though I focus on working hard, listening hard, studying Bob’s work and continually learning from the incredible community of artists and engineers that have made our craft so inspiring.
+I won’t claim that I was a “perfect fit” when Bob Moog asked me to help, after finding out he was ill, but the fundamental skills I’ve learned along the way have helped more than I expected.
+Most importantly, I focus on working hard, listening hard, studying Bob’s work and continually learning from the incredible community of artists and engineers that have made our craft so inspiring.

-What's the story behind you coming to work as Moog's Chief Engiiner in 2005?
-Is it true that Bob Moog played a role in that?
+What’s the story behind you coming to work as Moog’s Chief Engiiner in 2005?
+You mentioned that Bob Moog played a role in that.

-Well I won’t bore you with the whole story but in 2005 a friend of my family’s told me that he had moved to Asheville and drank beers on Monday nights with someone “who made synthesizers down by the river (French Broad)”.
+Well I won’t bore you with the whole story, but in 2005 a friend of my family’s told me that he had moved to Asheville and drank beers on Monday nights with someone “who made synthesizers down by the French Broad River”.
 “Who?”
 I asked and he replied “His name is Bob Moog”.
 I couldn’t believe it!
-So I went to the web and sure enough there was Bob Moog in a little steel building at 554-C Riverside Drive and his email was right there.
+So I went to the Web and sure enough there was Bob Moog in a little steel building at 554-C Riverside Drive and his email was right there.
 On a whim, I emailed him and told him I was a musician/engineering physicist living in North Carolina and if he ever needed any help to give me a call.
 Sure enough, he emailed me right back and we decided that I should come up and have a casual visit.

-As with any story involving Bob, there’s some funny things that happened along the way that still make me chuckle and I am thankful for the little time that I had to interface with him.
-However, there really isn’t a day that goes by that my team and I don’t wish he was here to both help us along the way but to also enjoy the incredible growth and renewed excitement not only of Moog’s instruments but with analog synthesis as a whole field.
+As with any story involving Bob, there’s some funny things that happened along the way that still make me chuckle and I’m thankful for the little time that I had to interface with him.
+However, there really isn’t a day that goes by where my team and I don’t wish he was here to both help us along the way.

-I focus a healthy amount of time on new technologies, new ideas for products, and actual product design and that’s what I enjoy the most.
-But now I have the joy of working with an incredibly dedicated, hard working and inspiring young group of engineers - which has been an unexpected source of gratification for me.
+I focus a lot on new technologies, new ideas for products and actual product design, and that’s what I enjoy the most.
+But now I have the joy of working with an incredibly dedicated and inspiring young group of engineers, which has been an unexpected source of gratification for me

 What have been some of the most noticeable changes that you’ve seen at Moog since coming on board in the mid-2000s, from things like company philosophy and branding to product construction?

-Perhaps the most obvious change has been the incredible growth of the company and the huge range and diversity of products that we have developed.
-Since starting at 554-C Riverside, we have moved twice and now have our own factory in downtown Asheville.
-In most ways, though, we’re still the same little crazy group that is working as hard as we can to keep moving the legacy and vision that Bob passed onto us forward.
-So we strive to keep our core philosophies intact in the way we not only approach our instrument design but in being committed manufacturing the instruments as much as possible here in Asheville.
+Perhaps the most obvious change has been the incredible growth of the company and the diversity of products that we have developed.
+Since starting at 554-C Riverside, we’ve moved twice and now have our own factory in downtown Asheville.
+In most ways though, we’re still the same crazy group that’s working as hard as we can to keep moving the legacy and vision that Bob passed onto us forward.
+So we strive to keep our core philosophies intact in the way we not only approach our instrument design but in being committed to manufacturing the instruments as much as possible here in Asheville.

 My understanding is that the Moog Little Phatty was Bob Moog’s last design work.
 What was it like taking over that from him, and working on your first synth for Moog?

-The other thing that was immediately apparent was that there was this incredible community that was so inspired by Bob and that everyone wanted this instrument to succeed.
-We talked with many friends of the company, artists, engineers, dealers, producers all of whom were supremely generous with their ideas and concepts.
+The other thing that was immediately apparent was that there was this incredible community that was so inspired by Bob, and everyone wanted this instrument to succeed.
+We talked with many friends of the company, artists, engineers, and dealers, all of whom were supremely generous with their ideas and concepts.
 The ideas that became the Little Phatty emerged out of this huge well of dedication to Bob.

 During the 70s and 80s, the Moog brand extended into the realm of polysynths, thanks to products like the Memorymoog and Polymoog.
 But following the sale of the company in the mid-80s, the polysynth line has been discontinued.
-You guys have focused on the monophonic Minimoog Voyager, Taurus and Phatty lines since the early 2000s.
-Do you know what the thought behind this has been?
+You guys have focused on the monophonic Minimoog Voyager, Taurus and Phatty products since the early 2000s.
 Does Moog have any interest getting back into polyphonic synth making?

 Of course we’re interested in polyphonic synthesizers.
 And of course, I cannot comment on any specifics.

-Can you talk about the kind of process that Moog's new synth ideas have to be put through before they become a reality?
-Are the criteria for making new synths mostly technical issues relating to the physics involved and the building the instrument, or is more about business and branding?
+Can you talk about the kind of process that Moog’s new synth ideas have to be put through before they become a reality?
+Are the criteria for making new synths mostly technical issues relating to the physics involved, or is more about business and branding?

 Moog is blessed with an incredibly diverse crew of people and so there is no shortage of ideas.
 The process from the idea to product involves this input, but it also requires us to keep our minds open as the product evolves so that we can let it evolve into the instrument/tool that it needs to be, and to fuse that with the best engineering we can muster to make it successful.